hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-12-24-servers-first-aid-kit.md

 ## How's the system load?

 The forefather of all system load analysis: the *`top`.
-There's several of
+There are several of
 them: `top`, `atop`, `htop`, you can choose any by your liking.
-They differ not only on representation of data, but also on the amount of information you can obtain.
+They differ not only by representation of data, but also on the amount of information you can obtain.
 I'll point several facts why I use any of them:

 - `top` is cool, because it's in the base package of any fill-size Linux OS.